Delta161/tokenizer/backend/PRISMA-REFACTOR.md

 - Created shared client in `utils/prisma.ts`
 - Updated services and middleware to use the shared client
+- Updated authentication strategies (Google and Azure) to use the shared client
 - Removed redundant PrismaClient instantiations
 - Updated module initialization functions